tklx/nginx/README.md

   automatically available to the linked containers.
 - Can be coupled with another container to provide SSL access and/or proxying.
+- Configured to forward access and error logs to docker log collector.

 ## Usage